echau01/Tetris-Clone/README.md

 This classic singleplayer game can be played by **anyone**.
 Tetris is still popular to this day—see [the intensive finals of the 2018 Classic Tetris World Championship](https://www.youtube.com/watch?v=L_UPHsGR6fM)).
-I decided to re-create Tetris as a personal project because I have played some Tetris myself and am amazed at how such a simple game can be so fun.
+I decided to re-create Tetris as a personal project because I have played some Tetris myself and am amazed at how such a simple game can be so fun to play.